Europa Report: Plot

 Petrovna insists on collecting samples on Europa's surface; the crew votes and she is allowed to go.
-Analyzing the samples, Luxembourg discovers traces of a single-celled organism.
+Analyzing the samples, Luxembourg discovers traces of a unicellular organism.
 Petrovna sees a blue light in the distance and decides to investigate it.
-As she approaches the light the ice below her breaks and she falls through.
-Her head-mounted camera continues to broadcast, displaying her last moments as the blue bioluminescence is reflected in her eyes, before cutting out.
+As she approaches the light, the ice below her breaks and she falls through.
+Her head-mounted camera continues to broadcast, displaying her last moments as blue light is reflected in her eyes.
+The camera broadcast then cuts out.

 The crew agrees to leave to report their discovery to Earth, but the engines malfunction.
 As the lander hurtles back to Europa's surface, Xu unbuckles from his seat to dump water shielding to reduce the impact speed.
-Remarkably, the ship crashes at the originally-targeted landing site.
+The ship crashes at the originally targeted landing site.
 On impact, Xu is killed and the lander is damaged, leaking oxygen and losing heat.
 It begins to sink into the ice.

-Blok and Luxembourg suit up to make repairs outside the ship.
+Blok and Luxembourg put their EVA suits on to make repairs outside the ship.
 Luxembourg tries to descend but dies as he falls through the ice.
 Blok knows that there is no chance that he alone will be able to repair the lander before it sinks.
-Instead, he manages to fix the communication link to the orbiting mother ship, at the expense of turning off the life support systems, just before the same blue light Petrovna saw approaches and is killed as he falls through the ice as well.
+Instead, he manages to fix the communication link to the orbiting mother ship, at the expense of turning off the life support systems.
+Like Petrovna, he sees a blue light and is killed as he falls through the ice.

-Dasque re-establishes communication with Earth; all the collected images and data that have been saved since the solar storm are relayed to Earth via the mother ship, just as the ice cracks and the lander begins to sink.
-Alone and anticipating her death, Dasque opens the airlock to flood the lander in hopes of revealing the source of the light.
+Alone now, Dasque re-establishes communication with Earth; all the collected images and data that have been saved since the solar storm are relayed to Earth via the mothership.
+The ice cracks and the lander begins to sink.
+Anticipating her death, Dasque opens the airlock to flood the lander in hopes of revealing the source of the light.
 As the water rises to the cockpit, she sees a tentacled, bioluminescent creature rising toward her before the camera cuts out.

-In the epilogue, narrator Samantha Unger confirms that the crew of Europa had discovered life and exceeded every expectation, as the footage plays from an earlier scene of the crew posing in front of the camera.
+In the epilogue, narrator Samantha Unger confirms that the crew of Europa discovered life as footage plays from an earlier scene of the crew posing in front of the camera.